 The Council convened seven Advisory Panels: Agriculture and Forestry, Energy Efficiency and Housing, EITE Industries, Land Use and Local Government, Power Generation, Transportation, and Waste and the JTWG.
 These groups are comprised of professionals from all across the State who are providing their expertise in developing strategies that reduce GHG emissions in New York while benefiting New York's workers and Disadvantaged Communities.
 The Advisory Panels and JTWG held over 90 public meetings throughout the course of their recommendation development process.
 At the direction of the Council, the panels sought the perspective of other panels, additional experts, and other stakeholders in the development of the recommendations.
 The Advisory Panels also engaged with the CJWG for feedback on the recommendations under development.
 The Advisory Panels delivered their GHG mitigation recommendations for Council consideration at the April and May 2021 Council meetings.
-The full slate of recommendations from the Land Use and Local Government Advisory Panel and recommendations on workforce opportunities and busines impacts from the JTWG.
-The delivery of the Panels' recommendations from the Panels have been incorporated in this draft Scoping Plan and all consensus recommendations from the CJWG is noted within the discussion of strategies; some of this requires additional Council discussion to determine a consensus Council position as to how to address the feedback.
+The full slate of recommendations can be found in Appendix A. The Council also received adaptation and resilience recommendations from the Land Use and Local Government Advisory Panel and recommendations on workforce opportunities and busines impacts from the JTWG.
+The delivery of the Panels' recommendations was a major milestone in the development of this draft Scoping Plan and all consensus recommendations from the Panels have been incorporated in this draft Scoping Plan.
+Feedback the Council received from the CJWG is noted within the discussion of strategies; some of this requires additional Council discussion to determine a consensus Council position as to how to address the feedback.